 - Because fibreglass water tanks are hand-crafted, there is always the possibility for human error during production.
 In other words, the process is highly dependent on individual skill, which may result in some inconsistencies across tanks.

 - Cost: They are more expensive than poly tanks.

-- Versatility: Concrete tanks can be built above or below ground, available in different sizes and capacities, pre-cast and transported to the site or built on-site.
-They are long-lasting.
+- Concrete tanks can be built above or below ground, available in different sizes and capacities, pre-cast and transported to the site or built on-site.

-- Strength: They have maximum strength due to reinforced steel in the concrete.
+- Have maximum strength due to reinforced steel in the concrete.

 - Excellent insulating properties keeping water or liquids cooler.

-- Cracks in concrete are fairly easy to repair with applications of waterproof paint, membrane or resin, however, these applications do not prevent cracking.
+You may think cracks in concrete are fairly easy to repair with applications of waterproof paint, membrane or resin.
+However, these applications do not prevent future cracking at all.

-- Versatility: There are many sizes and capacities available and they can withstand harsh conditions including fire.
+- There are many sizes and capacities available and they can withstand harsh conditions including fire.